lostjared/acidcam-cli/README.md

 	-T thread count for Multithreaded filters (default is 4)

-	-4 output as x264 (pipe to FFmpeg)
+	-J x264 to  output as x264 (pipe to FFmpeg)

-	-5 output as x265 (pipe to FFmpeg)
+	-J x265 to  output as x265 (pipe to FFmpeg)

-	-1 crf
+	-Q crf

 List of the Different Color maps you can apply with -r: